ihucos/plash/README.md

 --:
 f4f

-# something stilll experimental: we can have our buildfiles executable
+# something stilll experimental: we can have our build files executable
+# E.g: instead of using virtualenv you could have your custom "./python" executable build file
-$ cat -n /usr/local/bin/fzf
+$ cat -n ~/bin/fzf
      1  #!/usr/bin/env plash-exec
      2  # plash: cmd=fzf
      3  --os